microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/contentType_getApplicablecontentTypesForList.md

 author: swapnil1993
 ms.author: swapnil1993
 ms.date: 08/19/2020
+title: "ContentType GetApplicableContentTypesForList"
-title: Get site content types that can be added to a list
+description: "Get site content types that can be added to a list"
+localization_priority: Normal
+doc_type: apiPageType
+ms.prod: "sharepoint"
 ---
 # Get site content types that can be added to a list
 Namespace: microsoft.graph